NicmeisteR/NicmeisteR/docs/experience.md

 Handled the processing of data and creating data processor and services using C# while also creating front end apps that utilize the data.

-I’m also working on the Product team as a Full Stack Front End Engineer.
+I'm also working on the Product team as a Full Stack Front End Engineer.

 * Implement new product features.
 * Building the latest V2 version of our company's product.